 Throughout the years there have been many inquiries about the depleting hotel.
 None were serious until 2008 when a group of developers led by Laird Fairchild of Hunter Chase Capital Partners in Southlake took interest in the hotel.
 Fairchild and Chad Patton, another partner in the renovation process, have found a way to finance the renovation through an elaborate series of funds including grants from the Environmental Protection Agency, the Historical Commission and federal and state tax credits.
 Another major source of funding is from the EB-5 visa program, where international investors can receive temporary residency by investing $500,000 in a U.S. business.
 The residents of Mineral Wells have been called upon to invest in the Baker Hotel.
 In May 2014 the citizens of Mineral Wells voted to implement a 4B economic development sales tax to accumulate $4 million.
 One-eighth of a cent of the city’s sales tax will be reallocated to the Baker Project.
 If all goes smoothly, securing the funding for the project, the renovation could begin as early as 2018.

 The Walking Tour

 In 2017, Leadership Mineral Wells 24, a civic and personal leadership organization, set out on a mission is to raise funds to replace the plywood and old broken windows along the street level of the Baker Hotel block.
 The project would involve removing the old deteriorated plywood pieces and reframing 42 windows and installing new informative signs that tell the history of The Baker Hotel and the city of Mineral Wells.
-In June of 2018 that mission was realized.
+In June of 2018 that mission was realize.

 Visitors to The Baker Hotel can now stroll along the street level and read about the attractions and history of Mineral Wells and The Baker Hotel.
 So, next time you’re in town, make sure you stop by the “Grand Lady” of Mineral Wells.